 Cross-Component Calls

-Miden components communicate through WIT (WebAssembly Interface Types) bindings.
-Since accounts can have multiple components (e.g., wallet + auth + custom logic), those components need to call each other's methods.
-Note scripts also need to call methods on the consuming account's components to transfer assets.
-WIT provides the interface contract between caller and callee.
+Miden components can call each other's methods.
+Since accounts can have multiple components (e.g., wallet + auth + custom logic), those components need to communicate.
+Note scripts also need to call methods on the account's components to transfer assets.

 How it works

-When you build a component with miden build, the compiler generates a WIT interface describing its public methods.
-Other projects can import this WIT interface to call those methods.
+When you build a component with miden build, the compiler generates an interface describing its public methods.
+Other projects can import this interface to call those methods.

 counter-contract (component)